JoleneGagliano/jdg289-jfg99finalproject/index.md

 The project successfully met its goals by implementing a stable, real-time embedded DJ mixing board with interactive physical controls and high-quality audio output.
 The system performed as expected under real-time constraints and demonstrated effective hardware/software integration.
 In future iterations, adding external memory would enable advanced features such as BPM adjustment, pitch shifting, reverb, echo, and playback control, bringing the system closer to a commercial DJ controller.

 The design conforms to applicable standards by using a custom PCB instead of a breadboard, improving reliability and professionalism.
 The addition of an enclosure further enhances safety and usability.

+##Appendix A
+The group approves this report for inclusion on the course website.
+The group approves the video for inclusion on the course youtube channel.

+##Appendix B

+###Appendix with a list of the specific tasks in the project carried out by each team member.

+###Links to datasheets

+###Code